namehash/namegraph-collections/readme.md

    - Domain registration status
    - Collection avatars and banners
 4. Computes recommendations between related collections
-5. Makes collections searchable through Elasticsearch
+5. Makes collections searchable through Elasticsearch in a schema used by [NameGraph](https://github.com/namehash/namegraph)

 The system also handles user-created collections, enriching them with the same metadata and making them discoverable alongside Wikipedia-derived collections.